 your vote is your voice

-IMPORTANT INFORMATION FOR THE 2026 PRIMARY ELECTION – AUGUST 18, 2026
+IMPORTANT INFORMATION FOR THE 2026 GENERAL ELECTION – NOVEMBER 3, 2026

-• Primary Election Day: Tuesday, August 18, 2026, 7 AM to 7 PM
+• Election Day: Tuesday, November 3, 2026, 7 AM to 7 PM

-• Voter Registration &/or Party Change Due Date: July 20, 2026 (more information)
+• Voter Registration Due Date: October 5, 2026 (more information)

-o Has your address changed?
+• Has your address changed?
 Vote-by-Mail Ballots won't be forwarded and first-class mail returned to the SOE will cancel your vote-by-mail request.

-o Handwriting changes over time.
+• Handwriting changes over time.
 Be sure your current signature is on file so your Vote-by-Mail Ballot can be verified.

-• Early Voting: Friday, August 7, 2026, to Sunday, August 16, 2026, from 10 AM to 6 PM (more information)
+• Early Voting (times to be confirmed): Monday, October 19, 2026, to Sunday, November 1, 2026, from 10 AM to 6 PM (more information)

-• If you wait until Primary Election Day to wield your power to vote, be sure you're in line — at your assigned precinct — by 7 PM and you will be allowed to vote.
+• If you wait until Election Day to wield your power to vote, be sure you're in line — at your assigned precinct — by 7 PM and you will be allowed to vote.
 If you're still in line when the polls close at 7 PM, STAY IN LINE.
 Bring your ID, water, snacks, chairs if your polling place is a busy one, and maybe a face mask to be super careful.
 If you're able, offer a ride to those who need a lift.

 • If you make a mistake on your ballot, ask for a new one.